Valfride/lpr-rsr-ext/README.md

 And here are some examples of HR-LR image pairs created from the PKU dataset:
 <img src="./Media/image.png" width="600"/>

-#Usage
+# Usage

+- __dataset__.py

-- Before using the code provided, not that the image size must be changed for the input LR and output SR/HR to the desired shape on the __dataset.py__ file after the imports in each model folder.
+Before using the code provided, not that the image size must be changed for the input LR and output SR/HR to the desired shape on the __dataset.py__ file after the imports in each model folder.

 ```python
 IMG_LR = (40, 20)